worthlane/RAG/README.md

 ### deepseek-coder-v2
 Deepseek is the heaviest model I've tested here.
 It was actually created for code generation.
 But on the first launch it became very clear, that for my configuration this model works too slow (It generated one answer for 20 minutes).
 It can generate working and good code, but it is too slow, not even comparable with ```llama3```.

+### Code Llama
+The same situation as with ```deepseek```.
+It gives answers, that are not better or worse than ```llama3```, but execution time increased.

 After all these tests I've decided, that ```llama3``` is the best model for my configuration.

+## Prompt

+It's interesting to check, what prompt should we write to get the most efficient answers.
+Let's delete some function from our project and ask our program to recreate it.
+We have three variants:

+1. RAG-, prompt+ (We can add some context in prompt, like code from file where we had this function, and remove this file from documents).
+2. RAG+, prompt+ (We can add the context in prompt, but we wont delete file from documents).
+3. RAG+, prompt- (We can leave prompt without any context).

+Let's check which strategy generates code better.

 ## Execution time